Stichting-Ammodo/ammodo-site-scripts/README.md

 # Ammodo Website Scripts

-This repository contains custom JavaScript scripts for the Ammodo website, including implementations for Science, Art, and General sections.
+This repository contains custom JavaScript scripts for the public Ammodo websites, including implementations for Science, Art, and General websites.
+All of the files in this repository are for use for the public and does not contain any private information.

 ## Overview